Seattle Seahawks: Nordstrom / Sarkowsky era (1976–1988)

 Under the terms of the 1970 AFL–NFL merger, the NFL began planning to expand from 26 to 28 teams.
 In June 1972, Seattle Professional Football Inc., a group of Seattle business and community leaders, announced their intention to acquire an NFL franchise for the city of Seattle.
 In June 1974, the NFL gave the city an expansion franchise.
-That December, NFL Commissioner Pete Rozelle announced the official signing of the franchise agreement by Lloyd W. Nordstrom, representing the Nordstrom family as majority partners for the consortium.
+That December, NFL commissioner Pete Rozelle announced the official signing of the franchise agreement by Lloyd W. Nordstrom, representing the Nordstrom family as majority partners for the consortium; the cost of the franchise was $16 million.

 In March 1975, the owners hired as general manager John Thompson, a former executive director of the NFL Management Council and former Washington Huskies executive.
 The name Seattle Seahawks ("seahawk" is another name for osprey) was picked on June 17, 1975, after a public contest that drew more than 20,000 entries proposing more than 1,700 names, including Skippers, Pioneers, and Lumberjacks.

 Thompson recruited and hired Jack Patera, a Minnesota Vikings assistant coach, to be the first head coach of the Seahawks; the hiring was announced on January 3, 1976.
 The expansion draft was held March 30–31, 1976, with Seattle and the Tampa Bay Buccaneers alternating picks for rounds selecting unprotected players from the other 26 teams in the league.
 The Seahawks were awarded the second overall pick in the 1976 draft, which they used to acquire defensive tackle Steve Niehaus.
 The team took the field for the first time on August 1, 1976, in a pre-season game against the San Francisco 49ers in the new Kingdome.

 Hall of Fame safety Kenny Easley, a defensive unit leader for Seattle in the 1980s, was a top defensive player in the NFL and one of the Seahawks' all-time greatest players.

 The Seahawks are the only NFL team to switch conferences twice since the merger.
 The franchise began play in 1976 in the NFC West but switched conferences with the Buccaneers after one season to join the AFC West.
 This was dictated by the league as part of the 1976 expansion plan, so that both expansion teams could play each other twice and every other NFL franchise once during their first two seasons.
 The Seahawks won both matchups against the Buccaneers, the first of which was the Seahawks' first regular-season victory.

 In 1983, the Seahawks hired Chuck Knox as head coach.
 Finishing with a 9–7 record, the Seahawks made their first post-season appearance, defeating the Denver Broncos in the Wild Card Round, and then the Miami Dolphins, before losing in the AFC Championship to the eventual Super Bowl champion Los Angeles Raiders.
 The next season was the Seahawks' best to that point, finishing 12–4; it would remain the franchise's best until 2005.
 Knox won the NFL Coach of the Year Award.